vboyce/Maze/maze_automate/README.md

 ## Basic Usage

 ### Set up a materials file
-See test_input.txt for a sample.
 Materials should be in semi-colon delimited format.
- - Column 1: condition.
+The input format is as follows (see test_input.txt as an example):
+"[label for sentence set]"; [ID for sentence set]; [Sentence]; [Word order]
+ - The label for sentence set (condition) is purely for ease of the researcher, to give an easy categorization of the sentence sets.
+Examples include "adverb_high" and "adverb_low".
 This is not used at all for distractor generation, but is copied to output.
 For ibex format output, this is treated as the "condition"/group.
 Good to use to indicate practice/filler/which type of critical item.
- - Column 2: item number.
-Sentences with the same item number will recieve the same sequence of distractors (and need to be the same length).
- - Column 3: The good sentence.
+ - ID for sentence set (item number) is more important programmatically.
+The program will feed the sentences by increasing ID, and will group together the same IDs as belonging in the same set.
+The IDs can be any integer, for example 0, 1, 70 and 72.
+ - The sentence follows.
+The format is plain text, capitalization allowed.
+ - The word order is an optional part of the input format, telling the program which words to group together to generate the same distractor word.
+For example, the same word "filmed" appearing at different locations in each sentence may be given the same word ID so that the same distractor word is generated for the same word "filmed".
+An example would be 0 1 2 3 4 5, and 0 2 1 4 3 5.

 ### Run
 This can be computationally expensive to run, especially using the Jozefowicz model.
 If you have access to a computational cluster, we recommend using that.
 Otherwise, plan on running this overnight, or some other time when you don't need your laptop for a few hours.
 For testing, running a few sentences on a laptop should work okay.
 (Time is roughly linear in number of sentences, so you can guess how long a full set of materials will take by running a few sentences as a test and then multiplying.)